 Advice from Saidur Rahman

-Here are few tips that I want to share with oDesk newbies:
+Here are few tips that I want to share with Upwork newbies:

-- Add portfolio items to your oDesk profile and attach direct links to those portfolio items in your cover letter so that clients can see them easily.
+- Add portfolio items to your Upwork profile and attach direct links to those portfolio items in your cover letter so that clients can see them easily.

-- Take relevant oDesk tests and mention about them in your job application.
+- Take relevant Upwork tests and mention about them in your job application.

 - Do not use a generic job application.
 Try to build a direct, interactive communication with the client through your job application.

-- Avoid asking for upfront payment if you are a newbie on oDesk.
+- Avoid asking for upfront payment if you are a newbie on Upwork.

 - Make sure that your job application quota is 25 per week.
 Verify your identity, take relevant tests and thus extend your application quota to 25.
 Then make best use of your application quota.
 If you find that a client has already interviewing several other candidates, then it is better to skip that job post and apply for another one.